What To Do When Your Pinterest Views Drop

 Are you creating fresh pins?

 Pinterest is all about fresh content these days.
-The best pins which will get most distribution are new images that lead to a new URL, but new images that lead to an existing URL are a close second.
-Repinning gets the least distribution as Pinterest wants to show people new ideas, not the same old ones that have been floating around on there since 2012.
+The best pins which will get most distribution are new images that lead to a new URL, but new images that lead to an existing URL are a very close second, and can perform better in some cases as Pinterest has already categorised the URL.
+Repinning an existing pin image gets the least distribution as Pinterest wants to show people new ideas, not the same old ones that have been floating around on there since 2012.

 Are you using all the types of pin available to you?